AICONSlab/MIRACL/docs/install-singularity.md

     $ cd $SCRATCH
     $ singularity build miracl_latest.sif docker://mgoubran/miracl:latest

+### Q: Processes that require TrackVis or Diffusion Toolkit are not working:

+Because of their respective licenses, we could not include TackVis or Diffusion Toolkit in our Singularity container directly.
+Please download and install them on you host machine using their [installation guide](http://trackvis.org/docs/?subsect=installation).

 ### Q: I get the following error whenever I try to run the GUI from within the Singularity container on Compute Canada: